Immigration ship manifest, says it all.

 Lady Liberty

-(Kaiser Wilhelm der Große) was a German transatlantic ocean liner named after Wilhelm I, German Emperor, the first head of state of the German Empire.
+The Kaiser Wilhelm der Große was a German transatlantic ocean liner named after Emperor Wilhelm I, the first head of state of the German Empire.
 The liner was constructed in Stettin for the North German Lloyd (NDL) and entered service in 1897.
 It was the first liner to have four funnels and is considered to be the first-ever superliner.
-She marked the beginning of a change in the way maritime supremacy was demonstrated in Europe at the beginning of the 20th century.
+She marked the beginning of a change in how maritime supremacy was demonstrated in Europe at the beginning of the 20th century.

 In March 1898, she successfully gained the Blue Riband with an average crossing speed of 22.3 knots (41.3 km/h; 25.7 mph), thus establishing the new German competitiveness.
-The Blue Riband, an award given for the fastest crossing of the North Atlantic.
+The Blue Riband is an award given for the fastest crossing of the North Atlantic.

-Though we can all thank the SS Kaiser Wilhelm for delivering our ancestors safely to America, it did not end well for her.
+Though we can all thank the SS Kaiser Wilhelm der Große for delivering our ancestors safely to America, it did not end well for her.

 Highflyer

 The British disregarded this because the Germans had already violated Spain’s neutrality by taking over a week to resupply in a neutral port.
-So, a battle began, from 15:10 to 16:45 the two ships bombarded each other, sometimes dodging the shots.
-Eventually, Kaiser Wilhelm der Grosse exhausted her ammunition and began to flee the battle.
+The battle ran from 15:10 to 16:45 and the two ships bombarded each other, sometimes dodging the shots.
+Eventually, the Kaiser Wilhelm der Große exhausted her ammunition and began to flee the battle.
 Now out of ammunition, running from several larger guns, the crew scuttled their ship and abandoned her to the Atlantic.

 The German sailors made it to shore and escaped into the Saharan Desert.

-1880's Kaiser Wilhelm der Grosse Souvenirs purchased on e-bay
+1880's Kaiser Wilhelm der Große Souvenirs purchased on e-bay

-Wreck of the SS Kaiser Wilhelm der Grosse
+Wreck of the SS Kaiser Wilhelm der Große

-Hand Painted Dinner Plate made of Metal, from the SS Kaiser Wilhelm der Grosse
+Hand Painted Dinner Plate made of Metal, from the SS Kaiser Wilhelm der Große

-A metal plate retrieved during a dive of the Kaiser Wilhelm der Grosse that I purchased on e-bay.
+A metal plate was retrieved during a dive of the Kaiser Wilhelm der Große that I purchased on eBay.

 Josef Zimola's Foot Locker from the Austro-Hungarian Army

-Josef Zimola’s Foot Locker from the Austro-Hungarian army where he served in the “Train Division” (Artillery).
-Growing up it was our toy chest.
+Josef Zimola’s Foot Locker was from the Austro-Hungarian army, where he served in the “Train Division” (Wagons and horses).
+Growing up, it was our toy chest.

 4 Comments